Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 The side effect profiles of these medications reflect their distinct mechanisms of action, with semaglutide primarily affecting the gastrointestinal system and phentermine impacting the cardiovascular and central nervous systems.
 Understanding these differences helps predict which medication might be better tolerated by individual patients.

-Semaglutide's most common side effects stem from its effect on gastric motility and the digestive system.
+Take the Assessment →Semaglutide's most common side effects stem from its effect on gastric motility and the digestive system.
 In the STEP trials, nausea occurred in 44.2% of patients, making it the most frequent adverse event.
 This typically peaks during the first 4-8 weeks of treatment and often diminishes as patients adapt to the medication.
 Vomiting affected 24.8% of participants, while diarrhea occurred in 29.8%.
 These gastrointestinal effects led to treatment discontinuation in 7% of patients during clinical trials (Wilding et al., NEJM, 2021).

 Less common but more serious semaglutide side effects include pancreatitis (0.2% incidence), gallbladder disease (1.6%), and potential thyroid C-cell tumors, though this risk is based on animal studies and hasn't been confirmed in humans.
 The medication also carries warnings about diabetic retinopathy worsening in patients with diabetes, occurring in 4% of diabetic patients versus 2.7% with placebo (Davies et al., Lancet, 2021).

 Phentermine's side effect profile reflects its stimulant properties.
 Dry mouth affects approximately 84% of patients, making it the most common adverse event.
 Insomnia occurs in 27.6% of users, often requiring evening dose adjustments or sleep aids.
-Cardiovascular effects include increased heart rate (19.4% of patients), elevated blood pressure (12.8%), and palpitations (7.2%).
+Cardiovascular effects include increased heart rate (19.4% of patients), increased blood pressure (12.8%), and palpitations (7.2%).
 These effects necessitate regular monitoring, particularly in patients with existing cardiovascular conditions (Hendricks et al., Obesity, 2019).

 | Side Effect | Semaglutide Rate | Phentermine Rate | Clinical Management |